 The room felt light and airy with little extras including and fold down work area with all the plugs and things that you need to get things done, recessed overhead lighting, floor lamps and integrated PC connection points.
 One of the best aspects that you couldn’t miss was the view of the nearby parks and the city skyline in the near distance.

-Walking in to the lobby/reception area of the Oriental Residence felt almost as if walking into a private club.
+Walking into the lobby/reception area of the Oriental Residence felt almost as if walking into a private club.
 Polished marble floors, soaring ceilings, huge windows that let in lots of light and gave a very of the lush grounds, area rugs, fresh cut flowers and, something I really liked, photographs of Old Bangkok.

 On the fifth floor was a huge open-air pool with chaise lounges for sunning, private cabanas for getting out of the sun and reading and even a small bar area where you could order something refreshing to drink.
-To top it all off were amazing views of the city easily seen though the walls of glass.
+To top it all off were amazing views of the city easily seen through the walls of glass.

 Their gym equipped with the latest in exercise equipment including elliptical, free weights, yoga ball, rowing machines and treadmills by windows that overlooked the city.
 There was even a playroom with a Foosball Table!